 A Council-approved traffic management plan will be in effect throughout the works as some construction activities will occur within Mt Riddell Road itself, between Hazel Crescent and Blumfield Road.
 The plan considers these works occurring in a narrow roadway during the peak fire season, and it will ensure the ability of residents and our workers to enter and exit the area as needed.

-To protect the environment, much of our pipe construction works will be completed using trenchless technology, where we can drill a hole and push the pipe into that hole, instead of having to dig a long trench to lay the pipe in.
+To protect the environment, most of our pipe construction works were completed using trenchless technology, where we drill a hole and push the pipe into that hole, instead of having to dig a long trench to lay the pipe in.
 This method is used in environmentally sensitive areas.

 When the works have been completed, our contractors will clean up and reinstate affected areas.
 This includes fixing up road surfaces and nature strips.

 We will also be planting some new trees over the next winter planting period, to help screen the tank from neighbouring properties.